sirius-cc-wu/mcp-mdspec/README.md

 ## Prerequisites

-- Python 3.10 or newer
+- Python 3.13 or newer
 - `uv` package manager

 ## Installation

-1.  **Install `fastmcp` and project dependencies:**
+1.  **Install project dependencies:**

     This project uses `uv` for dependency management.
-Running the command below will install `fastmcp` and any other dependencies listed in `pyproject.toml`.
+Running the command below will install all dependencies listed in `pyproject.toml`.

     ```bash
-    uv pip install fastmcp
+    uv pip install .
     ```

 ## Configuration

-The server's behavior can be customized via the following environment variable:
+The server's behavior can be customized via the `config.py` file or by setting environment variables.

-- **`MD_NOTES_PATH`**: Specifies the root directory for all note-related operations.
-If this variable is not set, the server will default to using the current working directory.
+- **`NOTES_DIR`**: Specifies the root directory for all note-related operations.
+If this variable is not set, the server will default to using the "notes" directory.
 Both the `list_notes` and `read_note` tools will resolve file and directory paths relative to this base path.

+You can also modify the `config.py` file to change the default `notes_dir`.

 ## Running the Server